 Welcome to the Wayne County Historical Society, home of the full-size replica of the Stourbridge Lion, the first locomotive to run on the commercial track in the United States.

-The Marjorie Smith Gallery connects the 1860 building with the Jason Torrey land office, headquarters of one of the county's earliest entrepreneurs.
-Four additions built to house our expanding collections and research library complete the 810 Main Street Complex in Honesdale.
+The Marjorie Smith Glass Gallery connects the 1860 building (Main Museum) with the Jason Torrey land office, headquarters of one of the county's earliest entrepreneurs.
+Four additions built to house our expanding collections and Research Library complete the 810 Main Street campus in Honesdale.

 Some of our permanent exhibits include:

 Movin' Energy: The History of the Delaware and Hudson Canal 1828-1898 is housed in a 1993 addition for the Stourbridge Lion Replica, the centerpiece of this award-winning exhibit.
-The first locomotive to turn wheel on a commercial track in the United States made its first run here in Honesdale.
-THE ECLIPSE, a D&H passenger gravity car with its hand-stenciled ceiling and beautiful carved wood interior, and a paymaster's buggy share the floor space with the Stourbridge Lion replica.
+The first locomotive to turn wheel on a commercial track in the United States made its first run here in Honesdale in 1829.
+The Eclipse, a D&H passenger gravity car with its hand-stenciled ceiling and beautiful carved wood interior, and a paymaster's buggy share the floor space with the Stourbridge Lion replica.

-Faces in Clay with historian Vernon Leslie's 4,600-plus archaeology collection as its basis interprets the Native American history of the upper Delaware Valley.
+Faces in Clay, with historian Vernon Leslie's 4,600-plus archaeology collection as its basis, interprets the Native American history of the upper Delaware Valley.
 Several important features of their lifestyle, hunting and gathering techniques, and social customs are highlighted.
-Also, Vernon Leslie's life's work is interpreted, and a 17th-century dugout canoe can be viewed to the accompaniment of the soothing sounds of the river and forest.
+Also, Vernon Leslie's life's work is interpreted, and a 17th-century dugout canoe can be viewed.

-Wayne County's Glass: Window Panes to White House Crystal includes 156 pieces of glass all produced in Wayne County from the 1820s to 1980s; more than a dozen tools used in the production of glass; cutting's stones and brushed, and several rare photographs of glassworkers and the various cutting "shops" in the county.
+Wayne County's Glass: Window Panes to White House Crystal includes almost 200 pieces of glass all produced or decorated in Wayne County from the 1820s to 1980s; more than a dozen tools used in the production of glass; cutting stones and brushes, and several rare photographs of glassworkers and the various cutting "shops" in the county.
 Representative pieces from the Bethany, Honesdale Glass and Honesdale Decorating, Hawley, Dorflinger, T. B. Clark, Hatch & Clark, Vetter, Maple City, Owanda, Irving, Clinton, Keystone, O'Connor, G. Wm.
 Sell, Kranz & Sell, Linke Companies, and more are on display.
 The work of Herman Neugenbauer, Louis Rickert, Ray LaTournous, C.C.
 Hook, and John Murphy can also be seen.

-At the Wayne County Historical Society Museum, you can not only explore our extensive permanent collection that includes the D & H Canal, Gravity Railroad, Lenape, and Dorflinger Glass.
-You'll also experience new exhibitions and programs that reflect a fresh view of traditional and historical works from our historically rich County.
-Visit us today and explore our history!
+At the Wayne County Historical Society Museum, you can explore our extensive permanent collection that includes the D & H Canal, Gravity Railroad, Lenape, and Dorflinger Glass, and you will also experience new exhibitions and programs about our historically rich county.
+Visit the Main Museum today and explore our history!

-Call the museum for more information regarding our yearly new exhibits and special events.
+Call the museum for more information regarding our new exhibits and special events.
+570-253-3240

-Museum has handicapped parking and an accessible front entrance.
-The exhibits are featured on-ramp walkways throughout the museum, and the second floor is easily accessible by elevator.
+Main Museum has handicapped parking and an accessible front entrance.
+The exhibits are featured on ramp walkways throughout the museum, and the second floor is easily accessible by elevator.
 All doorways accommodate wheelchairs.